Need Help? Give us a call.

 1 (800) 345-3452

 Have you ever needed some advice or an answer to a very specific question?
-Every small business owner, at one point or another, has been in a quandary.
-We’ve all wondered if the decision we’re about to make is the correct one, or if we need to do more research before proceeding.
-Before, it’d been difficult to get multiple opinions in a short amount of time—you either had to call or email trusted associates and friends to get their thoughts.
+Before, it would have been difficult to get multiple opinions in a short amount of time—you either had to call or email trusted associates and friends to get their thoughts.
+Now, with the advent of blogs, you can find a range of opinions to help you make your business decision in just a few seconds.

 Money, money, money.
 You want to make and keep more of it and Stephen L. Nelson, a Seattle-based CPA, wants to help you achieve that goal.
 Evergreen Small Business blog is all about the technical and financial aspects of your business with blog posts on everything from Obamacare, payroll taxes, and QuickBooks troubleshooting.
-Check out his advice on tax loopholes for small business.
+Check out his advice on how to breathe new life into a small business whose growth has stagnated.

 Started in 2005 by Marco Carbajo, Business Credit Blogger aims to share with small business owners the way to build business credit (check out his recent article on the FICO SBSS for more info) without jeopardizing their personal assets.
 The blog was so successful it inspired the Business Credit Building System, a nationally recognized program aimed at providing step-by-step instruction to entrepreneurs and business owners.
 Have questions about anything to do with business credit?
 Business Credit Blogger has the answers you need.

 Pat Flynn considers himself to be the crash test dummy of online business.
 His blog Smart Passive Income details his successes and failures in different online businesses since being laid off back in 2008.
-Check out his Passive Income 101 or read through the blog for articles like starting a podcast or training subscribers to open their emails every time.
+Check out his post on Passive Income 101 or read through his more specific articles on topics ranging from starting a podcast to getting subscribers to open your emails.

-Small Business Mavericks wants to change the way you think about marketing your business, and believe me when I say, they have done their research.
-Categories on their website include Native Advertising, Video Marketing, SEO for Small Business and Display Advertising among many others.
-In this recent article, Small Business Mavericks offers advice on integrated marketing for small business owners, which includes both online and offline marketing ideas.
+Small Business Mavericks wants to change the way you think about marketing your business, and believe us when Iwe say, they have done their research.
+Categories on their website include Native Advertising, Video Marketing, SEO for Small Business, and Display Advertising among many others.
+This recent article, on optimizing your website for voice search is a must-read for all small business owners who sell online.

 Want to build a better blog or a better social media presence?
 ProBlogger, founded by Darren Rowse, has the knowledge you’re looking for with articles on design and content.
 Plus, they mine other websites for news and articles to share, as well as promote case studies and research.
-They even take complicated topics like metadata and SEO and make them understandable with a step-by-step guide.
+Check out their step-by-step guide on what newbies need to know about blogging.

 Ever struggled with your marketing plan, or felt like you just couldn’t get a handle on everything?
 GetBusyMedia knows where you’re coming from and, to that end, has created a small business blog, written by entrepreneurs, for you.
 It covers new media, and ways to digitally market your business in an easy-to-follow format.
 Plus, they have other helpful articles like this one on saving money on your insurance.

 Website design, plugins, SEO, metadata.
 Most of the time those words induce yawns and make eyes glaze over.
 Not at MightyBytes, though, the blog devoted to helping you discover the best version of your business’s online presence.
 They also tackle difficult subjects like how to avoid having your website hacked and making unsexy businesses sexy through great design.
-They also have several articles on choosing a web hosting service that uses renewable energy.
+They also have several articles on how a green new deal might affect the internet.
 Funny, well-written articles from a team that also loves the environment?
-Count me in.
+Count us in!

 The fact that they aren’t out to sell you anything makes MarketingSherpa refreshing.
 Take that and add in their own research on social media, marketing, and brand strategy, and they become invaluable.
 Plus, they have a great sense of humor and their articles are fun to read.
 Just check out Marketing Management: 6 Lessons from The Walking Dead for your team and marketing efforts.